 Worth is a somewhat small village located in the state of Illinois.
-With a population of 10,784 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.
+With a population of 10,466 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.

 One downside of living in Worth is that it can take a long time to commute to work.
-In Worth, the average commute to work is 33.41 minutes, which is quite a bit higher than the national average.
+In Worth, the average commute to work is 31.33 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

-The per capita income in Worth in 2010 was $23,970, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $95,880 for a family of four.
+The per capita income in Worth in 2018 was $27,299, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $109,196 for a family of four.
 However, Worth contains both very wealthy and poor people as well.

+Worth is a somewhat ethnically-diverse village.
 The people who call Worth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Worth include Irish, German, Italian, and Czech.
+Worth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.11% of the village’s residents.
+Important ancestries of people in Worth include Polish, Irish, German, Italian, and English.